What to expect at Apple's 'Spring loaded' event

 iPad Pro

-The display is expected to increase brightness, offer a higher contrast ratio, improve power efficiencies for a longer battery life but be slightly thicker than current versions.
+The display will reportedly increase brightness, offer a higher contrast ratio, improve power efficiencies for a longer battery life but be slightly thicker than current versions.
 It's possible Apple will also show off a redesigned iPad mini with smaller bezels and a larger display.
 But it's unclear if any of these updates will be enough to convince users to upgrade.

 Eleftheria Kouri, an analyst at tech market advisory firm ABI Research, said tablet shipments significantly increased in 2020, thanks in part to remote learning and working.
 But that uptick won't last forever.
 "Tablet vendors, including Apple, need to introduce a really game changing technological feature in order to boost sales and encourage consumers to replace their old devices: 5G connectivity is one of these key features," she said.